shopglobal/interchained-sidechain/README.md

 # Requirements
 - NodeJS, NPM,
 - A Web3 connection to ETH and BSC (Need help?
 See Getting Started with Web3 below)
+- Some blockchain knowledge to handle decimal precision and various cryptocurrency integration parameters.

+# Installation
+- Make sure NodeJS/NPM are installed.
+- Get familiar with NodeJS, Web3, and Webpack.
+- Install packages ```npm i```

+# Getting Started
+The 0x* addresses that interchained-web3-0x generates are specifically for use on ETH/BSC blockchains.
+Public address, Private keys, and Mnemonic are generated.

+### interchained-web3-0x-cli
+Access interchained-web3-0x utility with command ```node interchained-web3-0x-cli.js``` You'll be prompted to enter the amount of 0x addresses you would like to generate.

+### interchained-web3-0x-server (soon)
+Spin up a headless interchained-web3-0x web server node in one-line with command ```node bin/www/interchained-web3-0x-server.js 8080```
+...or use package scripts:  ```npm run server```
+...or add a flag to interchained-web3-0x-cli  on startup ```--server 8080``` to  interchained-web3-0x ex. ```node interchained-web3-0x-cli.js --server 8080``` Close all headless interchained nodes command: ```npm run disconnect``` Default web server runs on port 8080.

 # Getting Started with Web3
 web3.js is a javascript library that allows our client-side application to talk to the blockchain.
 We configure web3 to communicate via Metamask.